Boarding school students: ADHD FAQ’s

 1) I know my child is smart, but the only feedback I ever hear from teachers is “he’s not working up to his potential”.
 Does that have anything to do with ADHD?
 They only see what he’s not doing and don’t see what he CAN do.

 Students who struggle with attentional and organizational issues often suffer from chronic “not-living-up-to-potentialness.”
 These kids have somehow kept it together (some more than others) through elementary school, as nurturing teachers and hands-on parents are able to coach and carefully monitor students.
 However, as time goes on, school gets harder.
 Kids become pre-teens and teens who strongly prefer a hands-off approach.
 Teachers and parents –rightfully so in many cases– assume that many of these skills have already been acquired and students should be practicing them independently.
 As the “training wheels” come off and expectations increase in pre-teen years, it can become increasingly difficult for students to demonstrate they are “working to potential.”

-More specifically, what does “working to potential” have to do with ADHD and Executive Functioning Weaknesses?
+2. What does “working to potential” have to do with ADHD and Executive Functioning Weaknesses?

 Attention may wax and wane in the classroom, and holes in “input received” emerge.
 Lessons may not be fully understood, deadlines may not be “heard” and effectively processed.
 Assignments may be rushed or incomplete.
 Time management is often an area of difficulty, so the battle cry of “start planning earlier!” becomes increasingly familiar to students, teachers, and parents alike.
 Students may struggle with organization on any end of things– from losing the initial assignment, to remembering where they put a completed assignment.
 Many of these descriptions may sound familiar if you are a parent.